bloominstituteoftechnology/ios-reading-list/README.md

 4. Create a new Swift file called "BookTableViewCellDelegate.swift", and create a protocol with the same name (minus the ".swift", of course).
 5. Add a function called `func toggleHasBeenRead(for cell: BookTableViewCell)`
 6. Back in the `BookTableViewCell` class, add a `weak var delegate: BookTableViewCellDelegate?` variable.
-7. Call the `delegate` property's `toggleHasBeenRead(for cell: ...)` function in the action of the button.
+7. Call the `delegate` property's `` function in the action of the button.

 #### ReadingListTableViewController

 This table view controller is going to set the table view up to use two sections; one to group all of the read books, and one to group all of the unread books.
 This is potentially the first time you have used with multiple sections.
-As always when setting up a table view, we need to use the `numberOfRowsInSection` and `cellForRowAt` methods.
+As always when setting up a table view, w"e" need to use the `numberOfRowsInSection` and `cellForRowAt` methods.
 However since we want a table view with more than one section, we also need to implement the `numberOfSections(in tableView: ...)` method.
 Another useful `UITableViewDataSource` method to use when your table view has more than one section is the `titleForHeaderInSection` method that allows us to give a title to each section in order to let the user know how the table view is grouping its cells.

 1. Add a `bookController` constant, and set its value to a new instance of `BookController`.
 2. Implement the `numberOfSections(in tableView: ...)`.
 It should already be in the table view subclass above the `numberOfRowsInSection`.
 If you've deleted it, simply call it again.
 This method is very similar to the `numberOfRowsInSection`.
 It simply wants you to return an `Int` indicating how many sections the table view should have.
 In this case, **we simply want to return two.**